HeardLibrary/digital-scholarship/manage/control/github/index.md

 ---
 permalink: /manage/control/github/
-title: DiSC GitHub lessons
+title: GitHub lessons
 breadcrumb: GitHub
 ---

-# DiSC GitHub Lessons
+# Digital Lab GitHub Lessons

 A short link to this page is [vanderbi.lt/github](http://vanderbi.lt/github)

 ## About the lessons

-DiSC GitHub lessons are provided by the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
-The DiSC office provides regular lessons for GitHub beginners with a variety of followup intermediate lessons.
+GitHub lessons are provided by the [Digital Lab)](https://www.library.vanderbilt.edu/digital-lab/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
+The Digital Lab provides regular lessons for GitHub beginners with a variety of followup intermediate lessons.
 There is no cost associated with the lessons.

 The beginners lessons generally cycle once per year, although they may be offered more frequently depending on demand.
 See the schedule below for session details.